-Founded over 70 years ago with the aim of promoting holidays and leisure, in particular for families, the non-profit organization’s focus is more relevant than ever before in today’s fiercely competitive economic environment.
+Founded on June 22, 1939, with the aim of promoting holidays and leisure, in particular for families, the non-profit organization’s focus is more relevant than ever before in today’s fiercely competitive economic environment.

 Reka was founded in June 1939, shortly before the outbreak of World War II.
 The generation at the time was hit by economic depression, mass unemployment, political confrontation in Europe and Switzerland, class conflict and social unrest.
 The threat from National Socialist Germany was growing by the day.

 Seeing their very existence at risk, the people of Switzerland closed ranks, while socially aware politicians, industrialists and trade union leaders began to overcome their differences, seeking common ground and cooperation rather than confrontation.
 This new mindset resulted in the social partners drawing up a peace agreement for the Swiss machinery and metal industry in 1937, followed in the years to come by collective employment agreements in other industrial sectors.